 3. Write the Body of the Letter

 - A clear and concise statement of the letter’s purpose.
-Start by telling the employee why the employer is implementing a furlough program.
-Then, tell them that the furlough program affects the employee’s position.
+Inform the employee why the employer is implementing a furlough program.
+Then, tell them that the program affects the employee’s position.

 - The duration of the furlough.
-State the furlough’s starting date and duration (i.e., four months).
+State the leave’s starting date and duration (i.e., four months).
 Assure the employee that the employer will monitor and inform them of any changes.

 - Employee expectations and duties while on furlough.
-Tell the employee they will not be required to perform work-related responsibilities and will not receive their regular salary during furlough.
+Tell the employee they will not be required to perform work-related responsibilities and will not receive their regular salary during the leave.
 You should also outline expectations for continued training, if applicable.

 - Employee benefits during furlough.
-If the employee’s health and other benefits continue during the furlough, write that out.
-You should also mention whether these benefits are subject to continued payments of required employee contributions.
+Record whether the employee’s health insurance and other benefits continue during the leave.
+Mention whether these benefits are subject to continued payments of required employee contributions.

 - A list of financial assistance resources, such as government programs, internal company resources, and non-profit organizations.
-Including a list of financial resources can be helpful for employees who may be facing financial difficulties due to the furlough.
-It can also show employees that the employer cares about them.
+Include a list of financial resources for employees facing financial difficulties due to their changed employment status.
+It can show employees that the employer cares about them.

 - A short thank-you to show the employee you value them.
 The last paragraph of the letter should thank the employee for their service.
-It should also alleviate their worries by reminding them that the furlough is only temporary and that you look forward to resuming normal operations as soon as possible.
-Include the names and contact information of supervisors or HR representatives that can address the employee’s questions and concerns.
+It should also alleviate their worries by reminding them that the leave is only temporary and that you look forward to resuming normal operations when possible.
+Include the names and contact information of supervisors or HR representatives who can address the employee’s questions and concerns.

 4. End and Sign the Furlough Letter

-Once you’ve finished the body of the employee furlough letter, add a space and write the close.
-Most people end formal letters with “Sincerely,” but you can also use “Thank you,” “With appreciation,” and “Respectfully.”
+Once you’ve finished the body of the letter, add a space and write the closing remark.
+Most people end formal letters with “Sincerely,” but you can also use “Thank you,” “With appreciation,” or “Respectfully.”

-After writing the close, add a space and write your name, title, and company name.
+After writing the valediction, add a space and write your name, title, and company name.
 You can then sign, proofread, and send the letter.

 Furlough Letter Sample

-Download a furlough letter template below in PDF or Word format:
+Download an employee furlough letter template below in PDF or Word format: